 Dr Viviane Gravey is Lecturer in European Politics at Queen’s University Belfast and co-author of Environmental Europe?
 She is Chair of the UACES Student Forum and Co-Editor of Crossroads Europe.

 Anna Wambach is PhD Candidate in Politics at Newcastle University and a Committee Member of the UACES Student Forum.
-Her research focuses on how the the EU is portrayed in the UK news media.
+Her research focuses on how the EU is portrayed in the UK news media.